syncfusion-content/wpf-docs/wpf/SfNavigationDrawer/Getting-Started.md

 * Create new WPF project using Visual Studio.
 * Add the SfNavigationDrawer assembly to your application.
-* Initialize Navigationdrawer control.
+* Initialize NavigationDrawer control.
-* Adding contentview to the navigationdrawer control.
+* Adding content view to the NavigationDrawer control.
-* Adding drawerview to the navigationdrawer control.
+* Adding drawer view to the NavigationDrawer control.

 These steps were explained below for XAML.

-## Create a simple Navigationdrawer from XAML
+## Create a simple NavigationDrawer from XAML

 ### Adding assembly reference